naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 # Ingest data

 The qPCR machine outputs its data in excel files.
-For this experiment, we can find the files [in our lab google drive](https://drive.google.com/drive/folders/1W7bcgLTdgLp2NX2_Yl3J17dTZ71Bi6Ib).
+For this experiment, we can find the files [in our lab google drive](https://drive.google.com/drive/folders/1PntkFBFwNZfeXndBdq1k72ilLebwPbQd?usp=share_link).
-Eventually, we might want to automate access to the data, but for now, we'll manually download Plates 1, 2, and 3 excel files and save to the `data/` directory.
+Eventually, we might want to automate access to the data, but for now, we'll manually download excel files and save to the `data/` directory.
+In this document, we'll be looking at the 11-day-qpcr experiment.

 ## Read qPCR data from excel files